 Upon receiving the meerkat’s warning sound on guard duty, the other gang members will spontaneously run for cover.
 When there are no predators around, the meerkat will let the rest of the foraging meerkats know.

-When everything is going well, the meerkat on watch duty makes a peeping sound.
+The meerkat on watch duty makes a peeping sound when everything is going well.

 There is another reason why meerkats stand up straight on their back legs.
 This reason is to warm up their bodies from the cold nights.
 Being such small creatures, Meerkats need to keep their bodies warm and like to bask in the sun.

-The warmth of the sun reaches a greater part of their bodies when they are standing up.
-The skin area under a meerkat’s belly does not have much fur or hair and can get quite cold.
+The sun’s warmth reaches a more significant part of their bodies when standing up.
+The skin area under a meerkat’s belly does not have much fur or hair and can get cold.
 This area under their belly is a black patch of skin.

-In the morning, meerkats stand up on their hind legs to expose this area of skin to the warmth of the sun.
+In the morning, meerkats stand up on their hind legs to expose this skin area to the sun’s warmth.
 This is their typical way of warming up after a long, cold night in their burrows.